-An image of a news story about a church closing its food bank “because it attracted poor people” is being circulated online.
+An image of a news story about a church closing its food bank "because it attracted poor people" can be seen circulating online.
 Is the story real or a hoax?

 The story is true, but it occurred back in 2000.

 Let’s take a look at the original story:

 A busy church food bank, known for offering warm drinks and snacks to its regulars, has announced it’s closing because it is attracting too many poor people.

 “‘It’s attracting a lot of street people that made it uncomfortable,’ said Charlotte Prossen, Unity Truth Centre minister Thursday, ‘It’s creating social unrest in the church’

 “A food bank is a social service and that is not who we are.”